dennislee928/dennis-s-note-vault/ietls sprint/TASK 2 SPRINT.md

 **Compare the advantages of both methods and give your own opinion.**
 ___

-It has long been debated.
-Although the similarities may be worth emphasizing, their differences can not be overlooked, Indeed, both comm
+It has long been debated... .
+Although the similarities may be worth emphasizing, their differences can not be overlooked, Indeed, both commanalities and differences can be found  between ...